 Squirrel Hill, East of Oakland in Pittsburgh, is a residential area that's a one stop shop for entertainment, food, and shopping.
-It also holds a diverse population, evidenced by the fact that those who visit Squirrel Hill can just as easily get hotcakes as they can get soup dumplings.
-The busiest area of Squirrel Hill is Forbes Avenue, and although Squirrel Hill extends long beyond that, for most, it becomes unfamiliar territory beyond a 500 feet radius.
-We recognize that a lot of college students tend to frequent the same few places in Squirrel Hill, and we want to remedy that by introducing them to places less traveled.
+It holds a diverse population, evidenced by the fact that those who visit Squirrel Hill can just as easily get hotcakes as they can get soup dumplings.
+The busiest area of Squirrel Hill is Forbes Avenue, and although Squirrel Hill extends far beyond that, it becomes an unfamiliar territory very quickly.
+Recognizing this, we wanted to create a navigation system that orients and connects parts of Squirrel Hill.

 After surveying favorite destinations for college students in the area, we found that a majority of college students frequent the same few places in Squirrel Hill.
 In consideration of the audience we're trying to reach, we used group size and personas as a basis for personalization.
 Based on a list of establishments collected from Yelp and by visiting on foot, we created three personas to characterize activities available in the neighborhood.
 Because Squirrel Hill has a big variety of food, many of which are hidden and highly underrated, we knew to create a foodie persona.
 The foodie persona plans the day around each meal.
 Similarly, the entertainment persona does activities like watching movies and bowling.
 The intellect persona visits places like book stores and record shops.
 We also categorized occasions based on number of people visiting Squirrel Hill together: family, friends, date, or solo.